kubeflow/xgboost-operator/README.md

 You can follow the [installation guide of Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/running.html) to install XGBoost operator into the Kubernetes cluster.

-You can check whether the XGBoost Job custom resource is installed via:
+You can check whether the XGBoostJob custom resource has been installed via:
 ```
 kubectl get crd
 ```